The Kingdom of Heaven Suffers Violence

 Expository Bible Studies

 1.1 Violence and the Kingdom Proclamation.
 Jesus explained that proclaiming the word of the kingdom brings forth violence.
-Jesus preached to many Jews expecting that Messiah would establish His kingdom on earth and overthrow His enemies with violence.
+Many of the Jews listening to Jesus expected that Messiah would establish His kingdom on earth and overthrow His enemies with violence.
 Instead, Jesus revealed that the kingdom of heaven had come and the kingdom of heaven would suffer both spiritual and physical violence.
 The spiritual violence comes from the devil, who “snatches away” the word of the kingdom of heaven from the hearts of some people who have heard the word of the kingdom.
 Furthermore, the devil also directs physical violence toward the person who sows the word of the kingdom.
 So when you share the word of the kingdom today, expect that violence will be coming against both you and the people who hear you, because the devil inflicts both spiritual and physical violence against the kingdom of heaven.
 He rules the kingdom of men.

 2.1.2 Violence.
 The kingdom of heaven suffers violence.
 The original text contains the word “violence” (“βιάζεται”) used as a verb.
 Parsing shows that the verb is a present passive or middle indicative, third person singular.
 If you translate the verb as middle voice, then the violent men act against themselves, or in some reflexive sense.
 If you translate the verb as passive voice, then the subject is not expressed, and the action of violence is emphasized.
 The verb may have a transitive force (suffer violently) or intransitive force (enter forcibly, advance with effort).
 I favor the passive voice so that Jesus focused upon the target of the violence, namely, the kingdom of heaven.
 Therefore, we know that the violence was real, continuous, and God emphasized with the passive voice that violence fell upon the kingdom of heaven, without focus upon who inflicted the violence.
 The next phrase will identify who did the violence.
 As a side note, Jesus said that the one who is least in the kingdom of heaven is greater than John the Baptist.
 Jesus meant that John the Baptist was imprisoned, and so still suffered violence.
 In comparison, when the kingdom of heaven blooms full during the millennial reign of Christ upon earth, such violence will not fall upon the least in the kingdom of heaven.

 2.1.3 Violent Men.
 The text highlighted the activity of the violent ones in the next clause.
-Jesus called the men, working at the direction of the devil (the devil–Luke 8:11, page 1612), the “violent ones” (“βιασταὶ“).
+Jesus called the men, working at the direction of the devil (the devil–Luke 8:11), the “violent ones” (“βιασταὶ“).
 John the Baptist stands as a perfect example of such violence against the kingdom of heaven.
 I recall Jesus confronting Saul of Tarsus on the Damascus road: “Saul, Saul, why are you persecuting Me?”
-(Acts 9:4, page 1716).
+(Acts 9:4).
 Jesus meant that persecuting believers was actual persecution of Jesus Himself.
 Likewise, violence against believers amounts to violence against the kingdom of heaven and Jesus Himself.
 Jesus declared that violent men inflict violence upon the kingdom of heaven.

 2.1.4 Snatch Away.
 At this point, the New American Standard makes a choice in translation: “violent men take it by force.”
 A better translation would be “violent men snatch away the kingdom of heaven.”
 The issue focuses upon the translation of the Greek word for “snatch away” (“ἁρπάζουσιν“) used in Matthew 11:12.
 We need a brief word study on the term “snatch away.”
 Various Bible versions translate Matthew 11:12 in various ways.
 Some translations describe the verb (“ἁρπάζουσιν“) as “advancing” or “forcing.”
 Some people see the “forceful men” as good men and the “advancing” as a good thing.
 Other people see different permutations of good and bad in the first and second parts of Matthew 11:12.
 The context and the word study below oppose any sense of violence and snatching away as good things done by good people.
 Jesus dealt with the issue of John the Baptist suffering violence in prison for proclamation of the gospel of the kingdom of heaven.